archetype-org/golem-proposal/README.md

 ## Elevator Pitch

-Right now, buyilding on Urbit is building on hard mode.
+Right now, building on Urbit is building on hard mode.
 The developer experience has much to be desired when it comes to project creation, testing, and deploying, gaps that ultimately make incoming developers more likely to churn.
-As more peer to peer OS and/or application environment projects come to market, urbit will need to bridge it's best in class kernal and systems level design, with equally robust dev tools across it's stack on both urth and mars.
+As more peer to peer OS and/or application environment projects come to market, Urbit will need to bridge it's best in class kernel and systems level design, with equally robust dev tools across it's stack on both Urth and Mars.

-In order to terraform mars, urbit will need a rich soil to grow its software.
+In order to terraform Mars, Urbit will need a rich soil to grow its software.
 In other words, it needs %loam — a loosely-coupled set of opinionated standards and dev tools that connect the existing software and tooling into a cohesive and consistent model, so that apps being built in different parts of the terrain are more inter-navigable, and interoperable.

 # Overview